codeforboston/harm-reduction/README.md

 git push origin MY-FEATURE
 ```

 5. [Open a pull request](https://github.com/codeforboston/harm-reduction/compare) to merge your feature branch into codeforboston's master branch.
+Link to the Trello card in your PR description.
 6. Respond to comments in the pull request conversation
 7. Once all checks pass and someone approves, merge the pull request!